American Idol season 2: Controversies

-During the Top 10, a problem with the telephone system resulted in some votes not being registered for Julia DeMato; however, Fox insisted that the mistake would not have made any difference in Julia DeMato being voted off.
+During the Top 10, a problem with the telephone system resulted in some votes not being registered for Julia DeMato; however, Fox insisted that the mistake would not have made any difference in her being voted off.

 During the course of the contest, Studdard became known for wearing 205 Flava jerseys representing his area code; when asked about them early in the season, Studdard told Seacrest that he was "just representing 205".
 Shortly after the end of the contest, Studdard sued 205 Flava, Inc. for $2 Million dollars for using his image for promotional purposes.
 205 Flava responded by alleging that Studdard had accepted over $10,000 in return for wearing 205 shirts, and produced eight cashed checks to validate their claim.
 The allegations, if true, were a clear violation of the American Idol rules.
 The lawsuit was settled out of court.

-Some questions were raised about the participation of Joshua Gracin, who was then in the Marine Corps, in American idol during the time of the Iraq War.
-He later missed both the finale performance night as well as the Idol tour that year after being recalled to duty by the Marines.

-Some speculation about Vanessa Olivarez' dismissal and treatment by American Idol surfaced in 2007.
-During the show, Olivarez took part in a scripted joke where, after Seacrest had asked Olivarez to read a cue card taking the viewers to a commercial, Olivarez would reply by saying, "Ryan, I'm a real artist, not a performing monkey like you, so why don't you read your own script?"
-However, viewers booed, and Olivarez was voted off afterwards, a result of what some thought to be negative public perception of her due to the joke.
-It was suggested that she was deliberately ousted because she had come out as a lesbian to other contestants.
-She had also posed nude for an ad campaign for the animal rights group PETA after she was voted off.
-Olivarez was the only finalist omitted from the Season 2 CD, and she was not chosen for the tour after Joshua Gracin was recalled to the Marines.